Why is mail I send to other people treated as “spam”?

 Occasionally customers tell us that email they send to other people ends up in a recipient’s “spam folder”.

-If this happens to you, keep in mind that each receiving email company (like Gmail or Yahoo) has their own independent spam filtering, so if you get reports of this happening at one company, it doesn’t necessarily mean it’s happening at other companies, too.
+If this happens to you, keep in mind that each receiving email company (like Gmail or Yahoo) has their own independent spam filtering.
+(They don’t share the rules with senders, or with us, and we can’t control their rules, of course.)
+If you get reports of this happening at one company, it doesn’t necessarily mean it’s happening at other companies, too.

 Once you know why it’s happening, it’s easier to fix the problem.
 We’ll be happy to give advice if you can tell us what it says.

-Unfortunately, without knowing the reason a message was treated as spam, it’s difficult to know how to fix it, because large mail companies have literally hundreds of different reasons they might put a message in the spam folder.
+In any case, large mail companies have thousands of different “rules” they use that might put a message in the spam folder.
 Finding exactly why it’s happening is the key to knowing how to fix it... but you can only find that from the recipient’s mail service.
 So if this is happening to you, try to find the exact reason from a recipient as a first step.
 (The recipient should want to work with you to solve this — their mail provider is making a mistake that’s causing them to miss mail, and the same problem is likely happening with other mail they receive, too.)

 Copyright © 2000-2021 Tiger Technologies LLC